Kohistan, Pakistan: Tourism

 Kohistan is known for its scenery and contains a large number of alpine valleys, waterfalls and glacier lakes.
 Some of the most popular tourist attractions of Kohistan region include Kumrat Valley, Kalam Valley, and Katora Lake.
 The region is transversed by several rivers, including Swat, Panjkora, Indus and Chitral.

+Indus Kohistan have many valleys, which include Seo Valley, Jhalkot Valley, Kandia Valley, Dubair Valley, Palas Valley, and Kolai Valley.